nickapic/ActiveDirectory-LabSetup/setupADlab.md

 ![](joindomain.png)

-And then we will have to choose the Username and password for this user i will go with the username DarthName and password Empire1sBack.
+And then we will have to choose the Username and password for this user i will go with the username DarthVader and password Empire1sBack.

 ![](domainpasss.png)